-The Diploma of Digital Media can prepare you for paraprofessional work within the digital media industries by providing practical skills and relevant theory that can be applied in a variety of fields associated with design, technology and media.
+The Diploma of Digital Media can prepare you for paraprofessional work within the media and communications industry by providing practical skills and relevant theory that can be applied in a variety of fields associated with design, technology and media.

->

-> Working within multimedia computer laboratories and production studios, you will learn how to create digital media works using industry-standard software tools and techniques.
+Working within multimedia computer laboratories and production studios, you will learn how to create digital media works using industry-standard software tools and techniques.
 You will learn how to think critically, solve problems, communicate effectively, and work independently and collaboratively in response to digital media project demands.

 The course can be studied on-campus or off-campus, providing maximum flexibility.